-Understanding Developmental Delay: Gross Motor Delay Causes in infants and children
+Gross Motor Delay Causes in Infants & Children

 Understanding the causes of gross motor delay in infants and children first involves understanding what gross motor delay is and how it might be identified and diagnosed.

 Gross motor skills involve whole-body movements and the use of the larger muscles in the arms, legs, and trunk.
-Several gross motor milestones, organized by age that infants and children are expected to reach – the most well-known and watched of these are crawling, standing unaided, walking, and running.
+Several gross motor milestones, organized by age, that infants and children are expected to reach include crawling, standing unaided, walking, and running.

 The following are some of the main gross motor milestones between birth and two years old: